SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

 ## [SCION Microfrontend Platform][menu-home] > [Getting Started][menu-getting-started] > Host Application

 The host application provides the top-level integration container for microfrontends.
-It is the web app which the user loads into his browser and provides the main application shell, defining areas to embed microfrontends.
+It is the web app which the user loads into his browser that provides the main application shell, defining areas to embed microfrontends.

 ***
 - **Project directory:**\